fonnesbeck/git_tutorial/PITCHME.md

 ```

+Note:
-^The name `origin` is a local nickname for your remote repository: we could use
+The name `origin` is a local nickname for your remote repository: we could use
 something else if we wanted to, but `origin` is by far the most common choice.

 ---

 # Pushing Changes

+Note:
-^Once the nickname `origin` is set up, this command will push the changes from our local repository to the repository on GitHub:
+Once the nickname `origin` is set up, this command will push the changes from our local repository to the repository on GitHub:

 ```bash
 $ git push origin master